nlewxxs/information-not-processing/logbook/logbook.md

 For N-tap Filter, just change the filter order to N-1.

+> Filter order = number of taps-1 because: The filter order of a digital filter is defined as the highest power of the denominator polynomial in the transfer function of the filter, which defines the complexity of the filter, while the number of coefficients in the denominator polynomial is called the "taps" of the filter.

+>The filter order is equal to the number of taps minus one, because the denominator polynomial is of order n when it has n+1 coefficients.

 ### Challenge: Optimize the FIR
-As the number of taps increases, the time taken for the execution of the filtering function increases linearly because NIOS II does not have support for floating point operation.As such, the sampling rate of the accelerometer decreases.
+__As the number of taps increases, the time taken for the execution of the filtering function increases linearly because NIOS II does not have support for floating point operation.As such, the sampling rate of the accelerometer decreases.__

 One way to increase the performance of the system is to consider converting the floating-point operations to fixed point ones.